B.A.P (South Korean band)

-B.A.P (Korean: 비에이피; an acronym for Best Absolute Perfect) was a South Korean boy band formed in 2012 under TS Entertainment.
+B.A.P (Korean: 비에이피; an acronym for Best Absolute Perfect), was a South Korean boy band that was created by TS Entertainment.
+The group, originally consisting of Yongguk, Himchan, Daehyun, Youngjae, Jong-up, and Zelo, debuted with the song "Warrior" in 2012.

-B.A.P made their musical debut with the single "Warrior" on January 26, 2012, followed by the release of their debut EP Warrior in February 2012.
+B.A.P quietly disbanded on February 18, 2019, following the group's contract expiration with TS Entertainment.
+In 2024, the group officially reunited under the name Bang & Jung & Yoo & Moon (Korean: 방용국&정대현&유영재&문종업) to release their next album, Curtain Call in August.
+Members Zelo and Himchan did not take part in the comeback as a result of Zelo's military service and Himchan's sexual assault convictions.

-Career
+History

 2011: Pre-debut

 Group leader Yongguk was the first member to be introduced in 2011, featuring on labelmate Song Ji-eun's song "Going Crazy".
 He also made a solo debut on August 12 with the single "I Remember", featuring Beast's Yang Yo-seob.
 Himchan was the second member to be introduced to the public, as an MC for MTV Korea television program The Show.
 On November 23, Zelo was introduced as the third member of the group through a collaboration with Yongguk as the group Bang&Zelo.
 The duo released the single "Never Give Up".

 2012: Warrior, Power, No Mercy, Crash and Stop It

 In January 2012, the group starred in the reality program Ta-Dah, It's B.A.P, which aired on SBS MTV.
 The show focused on how the six members play the role of aliens from a different planet who worked together to debut as B.A.P and invade Earth to help save their dying planet, Planet Mato.
 On January 25, the group's debut single "Warrior" was released, with MTV Korea describing it as "powerful and charismatic".
 Nancy Lee of Enews World noted that the group had set out to differentiate themselves from the "pretty-boy" male idol archetype prevalent in the K-pop music industry with their "tough, bad boy image".
 On February 3, 2012, the corresponding EP Warrior entered Billboard's World Albums Chart at #10.
 In South Korea, Warrior sold over 10,000 copies within just two days of release.

 In March, the group released a follow-up single, "Secret Love", and in April they made a comeback with the single "Power" and EP of the same name.
 Upon its release, Power sold out its initial batch of 30,000 copies and entered at #10 on the Billboard World Albums Charts.

 B.A.P's third EP, No Mercy, was released digitally on July 19 and physically on July 24.
 On August 30 the repackaged version of the EP, renamed Crash, was released.

 On October 23, B.A.P released their fourth single and EP, titled "Stop It".